arcAman07/git-quick-pusher/README.md

 ## Contributions

 1. If you liked the package and you are using it in your day to day life for your projects, do star the repo.

+2. If you have any feedbacks or cool things you want to add to this package, raise an issue and I will surely look into it.

+3) If you want to contribute to this package check out the the CONTRIBUTING.md file in this repository.